 You love your home.
-You spent hours picking out that rooster wall paper boarder for your kitchen because it reminds you of cooking with your grandmother.
+You spent hours picking out that rooster wallpaper border for your kitchen because it reminds you of cooking with your grandmother.
 You LOVE it.
 You have spent years making your house, yours.
-It is colors that you love, and decorated your way.
+It is colors that you love and decorated your way.
+It isn’t possible that overpricing a home, your home is a problem.

 There are 4 basic rules in bringing your product to market.